COVID Vaccines: UCSF Study Explores Vaccination Immunity Questions

-Some people are also wondering what, if anything, can be done to boost their response to the vaccine.READ MORE: Coastside Cleanup Group Says Pandemic PPE Is Choking Beaches
+Some people are also wondering what, if anything, can be done to boost their response to the vaccine.READ MORE: COVID Reopening: Napa Valley Wine Country Anticipates Possible Orange Tier Move - 'People Are Ready To Get Back'

 UCSF scientists hope to find out and add to the growing body of scientific evidence.
 They are currently enrolling volunteers to help them better understand these important areas of inquiry.